GLG vs. Catalant vs. Expert Networks (2026): Which Consulting Platform Is Right?

 Geographic Reach

 GLG is strongest in the US, UK, and Western Europe, with growing coverage in Asia.
 Its financial services and institutional investor client base skews heavily American and European.
-Catalant is also US-centric, with an enterprise client base concentrated in Fortune 1000 companies.
-Neither platform has a strong native presence in APAC.
+For APAC-specific research, GLG’s network coverage is solid but not the market leader — platforms like Expert360 (Australia/Southeast Asia) have a deeper local presence for project work.

 Procurement & Compliance